dcarlin/beautiful-jekyll/_posts/2018-03-26-PhishingAnalysis.md

 comments: true
 ---

 An alert for a phishing email is received where a user clicked a link!
-Oh no!
+Joy.

 ## To Do:
 1. Query for a list of users who received this email and alert them to it, advise them not to click on any links or download any attachments.